-- 2. SW and IGW systems which do not use conventional filtration treatment must conduct the TOC monitoring under 43.6(2)"b"(1)"1" in order to qualify for reduced DBP monitoring for TTHM and HAA5 under 567-paragraph 41.6(1)"c"(4)"2."
+2. SW and IGW systems that do not use conventional filtration treatment must conduct the TOC monitoring under 43.6(2) "b"(1)"1" in order to qualify for reduced DBP monitoring for TTHM and HAA5 under 567-paragraph 41.6(1) "c"(4)"2."
 The source water TOC RAA must be less than or equal to 4.0 mg/L based on the most recent four quarters of monitoring on a continuing basis at each treatment plant to reduce or remain on reduced TTHM and HAA5 monitoring.
-Once qualified for reduced TTHM and HAA5 monitoring, a system may reduce source water TOC monitoring to quarterly TOC samples taken every 90 days at a location prior to any treatment - (2) Reduced monitoring.
+Once qualified for reduced TTHM and HAA5 monitoring, a system may reduce source water TOC monitoring to quarterly TOC samples taken every 90 days at a location prior to any treatment.

+(2) Reduced monitoring.
 The department may allow SW and IGW systems with an average treated water TOC of less than 2.0 mg/L for two consecutive years, or less than 1.0 mg/L for one year, to reduce monitoring for both TOC and alkalinity to one set of paired samples and one source water alkalinity sample per plant per quarter.
-The system must revert to routine monitoring in the month following the quarter when the annual average treated water TOC is greater than or equal to 2.0 mg/L. - (3) Bromide.
-The department may allow systems required to analyze for bromate to reduce bromate monitoring from monthly to once per quarter, if the system demonstrates that the average source water bromide concentration is less than 0.05 mg/L based upon representative monthly measurements for one year.
-The system must continue bromide monitoring to remain on reduced bromate monitoring. - (4) The department may assign DBP precursor monitoring prior to the compliance dates in 43.6(2) "a" (3) as part of an operation permit. - c.
-DBP analytical requirements. - (1) Analytical methods.
-Systems required to monitor DBP precursors must use the following methods, which must be conducted by a certified laboratory pursuant to 567-Chapter 83, unless otherwise specified.
+The system must revert to routine monitoring in the month following the quarter when the annual average treated water TOC is greater than or equal to 2.0 mg/L.

+(3) Bromide.
+The department may allow systems required to analyze for bromate to reduce bromate monitoring from monthly to once per quarter, if a system demonstrates that the average source water bromide concentration is less than 0.05 mg/L based upon representative monthly measurements for one year.
+A system must continue bromide monitoring to remain on reduced bromate monitoring.

+(4) The department may assign DBP precursor monitoring prior to the compliance dates in 43.6(2) "a"(3) as part of an operation permit.

+c.
+DBP analytical requirements.

+(1) Analytical methods.
+DBP precursors must be analyzed using the following methods by a laboratory certified in accordance with 567-Chapter 83, unless otherwise specified.